 Don’t forget you can complement language courses with multimedia resources such as films, podcasts, and dedicated smartphone and tablet apps.
 These are great for studying basic Spanish phrases and expressions as well as just kill some time while the commercials are on.

-The next step might be spending some time in a Spanish-speaking country.
-Why not travel to Latin America?
-You can learn about plenty of different Spanish accents and improve your speaking and comprehension.
+The next step might be spending some time in a one of the 20 Spanish-speaking countries across the world.
+Spanish is spoken far and wide, so why not travel to Latin America for example?
+You can learn about plenty of different Spanish accents and improve your speaking, pronunciation, and comprehension.

 Finally, you can start working on moving from conversational Spanish to advanced Spanish and gaining fluency in your new language.
 How can you learn Spanish easily?
 Through immersion, of course!
 However, living in a Spanish-speaking country isn’t immersion if you don’t use Spanish every single minute of the day.

-Parents often ask this question as they’re eager to start giving their child a second mother tongue rather than having them learn it as a foreign language in school.
+Parents often ask this question as they’re eager to raise their child as bilingual, rather than having them learn it as a foreign language at school.
 So when should they start learning Spanish or a second language?

 There’s not really a minimum age to start learning Spanish!
-It’s recommend that you start teaching them Spanish as soon as they’re born so that they become familiar with the sounds and vocabulary of the language.
-So make sure that you’re speaking to them in Spanish.
+It’s recommend that you start teaching them Spanish as soon as you can so that they become familiar with the sounds and vocabulary of the language.
+So, if you’re a Spanish speaker, make sure that you’re speaking to them in Spanish from an early age.

-Parents can teach their children their mother tongue from a very young age.
+Parents can teach their children Spanish from a very young age.
 (Source: www.lifeofpix.com)

 This is how bilingual families tend to do it.
 It’s generally thought that the child will be able to distinguish the two languages by the age of 4.
-By the age of 7, they’ve reached the age at which language learning slows.
+By the age of 7, they’ve reached the age at which language learning slows down a bit.
 After this age, they won’t be able to learn the language as another mother tongue.
 This idea is known as the “critical period hypothesis”.

-If you want your child to learn a second native language from a very young age, there are a number of immersion daycare centers where they can learn Spanish.
+If you want your child to learn a second native language from a very young age but you aren’t a Spanish speaker, you could try to find an immersion daycare centre where they can learn the Spanish language.

 Let’s put the theory into practice!

-While we know that older children can always do exchange programs in Spanish-speaking countries, study languages at college, or practice speaking with a friend, how can you teach Spanish to very young children?
+While we know that older children can always do exchange programs in Spanish-speaking countries, study languages at college, or practice speaking with a friend, how can you teach Spanish to kids?

 Finally, there’s always family.
 If you’re lucky enough to have any family members who speak Spanish, you should make the most of visiting them and making sure that your children benefit from free and effective Spanish practice!

-This is also one of the most common questions we get about learning Spanish: how long does it take to become bilingual?
+This is also one of the most common questions we get about learning Spanish: how long to learn Spanish?

-What do we even mean by bilingual?
-Do we mean being able to write, speak, read, and listen to Spanish?
+First of all you will need to define what is means to be bilingual.
+Do we mean being able to write, read, speak, and listen in Spanish?
 Does it mean getting a good result in a Spanish test?
 Dreaming in Spanish?
 Being a native speaker?

-The time it takes to learn a language depends massively on the methods you use.
+The time it takes to learn Spanish depends massively on the methods you use.
 (Source: pixabay.com)

-The answer will differ depending on your objectives.
+The other part of this conundrum is that the answer will differ depending on your objectives.
 The time will also depend on which methods you use.
-If you’re opting for private tutorials, you should expect that it take months or years.
+If you’re opting for private tutorials, you can expect it to take months or years.
 When it comes to total immersion you can do it in around 6 months if you’re using Spanish at home, at work, and when out with friends.

 Additionally, you should also complement these methods with smartphone apps, podcasts, studying in classes, and using dedicated websites.
-These methods can also be great for training your ear for Spanish.
+These methods can also be great for training your ear in Spanish.

-Don’t forget that it’s also much easier for younger children to learn to speak Spanish fluently.
+Don’t forget that it’s also much easier for younger children to learn to speak Spanish fluently, than it is for adults so don’t postpone it for the future; start learning Spanish today!

 Yet another question about time.
-Is there an age limit when it comes to learning Spanish?
-Is language learning a process with an expiration date?
+Is there an age limit for learning Spanish?
 Whether you’re learning Russian, French, German, Japanese, Portuguese, Chinese, you could ask the same question!

 Of course not!
 There’s no age limit when it comes to learning a language.